 Grant: Now you are really rubbing it in!
-I’ve always felt terribly jealous of your easy access to major players in critical realism - not to mention Roy Bhaskar himself - and the opportunities open to you to attend regular critical realist and Marxist seminars.
+I’ve always felt terribly jealous of your easy access to major players in critical realism – not to mention Roy Bhaskar himself – and the opportunities open to you to attend regular critical realist and Marxist seminars.
 Being in Adelaide felt like being on the moon.
 Efforts were made to form an Australian critical realist network.
 But nothing came of it.
 Enough of my complaining.
 What was your PhD about?

-Alpesh: It focussed on social class in a social democracy where inequality levels were relatively lower and presumably social class more hidden.
+Alpesh: It focused on social class in a social democracy where inequality levels were relatively lower and presumably social class more hidden.
 I used the case of Sweden.
 My concern was with exploring the way that class was in consciousness and practice, or not.
 This concern was investigated both in terms of how my participants reflected on themselves as classed beings and how they felt this articulated with their own actions; I was equally interested in how they perceived other people to situate themselves as classed beings in consciousness and practice.
 I was clearly working at the level of the empirically real and actual domains, and my supervisor was ushering me towards depth ontology – the deep laying mechanisms and structures that generate tendencies for social class to materialise in consciousness and practice in the form that my participants described to me.
 This intellectual excavation through explanatory critique of the deep real is now what I firmly believe ought to be the aim of social scientific research, which is unfortunately widely unacknowledged, especially in strong versions of interpretivism and constructivism.
 It means that most mainstream social science researchers stay at the level of events and that what is apprehended in experience through observations and interview methods.
-At best they acknowledge epistemological relativism but miss the importance of ontological stratification, and this includes the likes of Michael Young and his Social Realism (Young 2008).
+At best they acknowledge epistemological relativism but miss the importance of ontological stratification, and this includes the likes of Michael Young and his Social Realism (Young, 2008).

 Alpesh: I think Young was trying to deal with ontology in some way.
 In a private correspondence, he wrote that: